 Results: Of the 618 subjects whose serum LDL was less than or equal to 159 mg/dL, the odds of dying within five years of study enrollment was 0.205, while for the 107 subjects with serum LDL greater than or equal to 160 mg/dL, the odds of five year mortality was 0.151.
 Based on a 95% confidence interval, this observed odds ratio of 0.735 for the comparison of the high LDL group to the low LDL group would not be unusual if the true odds ratio were anywhere between 0.404 and 1.340.
 Logistic regression suggests that this observed odds ratio is not statistically different from 1 (p-value = 0.316), therefore, we fail to reject the null hypothesis that the survival probabilities are not associated with serum LDL levels.

 These results lend to approximately the same inference that was given on problems 5 and 6 of homework #1.
 There is, however, a slight difference in the confidence intervals and p-values which were obtained (the point estimates are equivalent).
 These difference derive from the use of Fisher’s exact test on homework #1 and robust logistic regression on this homework when testing the null hypotheses.

+Score：9

 How would the answers to parts a-c change if I had instead asked you to fit a logistic regression model using the indicator of death within 5 years as your response variable, but using an indicator of low LDL as your predictor?
 What if we had used an indicator of survival for at least 5 years as the response variable?

 Answer: The models would all be reparameterized versions of each other.
 So the answers to parts (a) through (c) would all remain the same.

+Seore： 2

 In parts a-d of this problem, we described the distribution of death within 5 years across groups defined by LDL level.
 What if we fit a logistic regression model mimicking the approach used in problems 1 – 4 of homework #2, where we described the distribution of LDL across groups defined by vital status?
 How would our answers to parts a-c change?

 Answer: If we were to reverse our analysis to describe the distribution of LDL across groups defined by vital status, we would still have a saturated model, but the model’s two distinct predictor groups would now be subjects who were alive at five years versus subjects who were dead.
 Moreover, one distinct advantage to working with logistic regression is that for a given sample, the odds ratio based on conditioning for the exposure is mathematically equivalent to the odds ratio based on conditioning for the disease.
 In other words, if we switch the predictor and response variables, our slope estimate remains the same.
 So although our odds and probabilities will change (the odds of high LDL given observed death within five years = 0.133 with a corresponding 11.8% probability of high LDL, and the odds of high LDL given survival of at least five years = 0.181 with a corresponding 15.3% probability of high LDL.), our odds ratio will remain the same (0.735).

+Score：3